Okposo gives Sabres 3-2 OT win against Red Wings

-BUFFALO, N.Y.
-(AP) -- Kyle Okposo scored a power-play goal 4:34 into overtime and the Buffalo Sabres rallied to beat the Detroit Red Wings 3-2 on Friday night.
+The Sabres won it on Okposo's power-play goal, which began with Jack Eichel feeding O'Reilly in the right circle.
+Hesitating for a moment, O'Reilly flipped the puck to Okposo parked at the right post.
+Okposo faked a shot and then drew the puck on his backhand and wrapped it across the crease and past Mrazek's outstretched right pad.

+''I was frustrated all game,'' O'Reilly said. ''And then for us to kind of stick with it and get on the board late, it's nice.
+And hopefully we can build off that.''

-Ryan O'Reilly had a goal and an assist, and Sam Reinhart also scored to help the Sabres overcome a pair of one-goal deficits.
+Sam Reinhart also scored to help the Sabres overcome a pair of one-goal deficits.
 Anders Nilsson made 32 saves for Buffalo, which has won two straight against Detroit in one season for the first time since 1989-90.

-Darren Helm and Frans Nielsen scored for the Red Wings, and Petr Mrazek was sharp in stopping 33 shots.
+Darren Helm scored for Detroit in his first game since missing 28 with a left shoulder injury.
+Frans Nielsen also scored and Mrazek was sharp in stopping 33 shots.

-The Red Wings had their three-game winning streak snapped and took a rare loss to Buffalo.
+The Red Wings had a three-game winning streak snapped and took a rare loss to Buffalo.
 They fell to 8-0-2 in their past 10 meetings with the Sabres and 31-4-3 with a tie in their past 39.

 It's a run Detroit began with a 4-2 win on March 27, 1996.